ambossIconambossIcon

 Other biological markerstoggle arrow icon

-• Rugoscopy (palatoscopy): identification based on the unique patterns of the palatal rugae on the anterior hard palate
+• Identification based on the unique patterns of the palatal rugae on the anterior hard palate that are unique to each individual, stable over time, and resistant to environmental decomposition

-• Podogram: identification based on footprints; particularly useful for identifying newborns in hospital settings
+• Particularly useful for identifying newborns in hospital settings

 Icon of a lock